Element-Research/rnn/README.md

   * [RNN/LSTM/GRU](examples/recurrent-language-model.lua) for Penn Tree Bank dataset;
   * [Recurrent Model for Visual Attention](examples/recurrent-visual-attention.lua) for the MNIST dataset;
-  * [Encoder-Decoder LSTM](examples/encoder-decoder-coupling.lua) shows you how to couple encoder and decoder `LSTMs` for sequence-to-sequence networks.
+  * [Encoder-Decoder LSTM](examples/encoder-decoder-coupling.lua) shows you how to couple encoder and decoder `LSTMs` for sequence-to-sequence networks;
+  * [Simple Recurrent Network](examples/simple-recurrent-network.lua) shows a simple example for building and training a simple recurrent neural network;
+  * [Simple Sequencer Network](examples/simple-recurrent-network.lua) is a version of the above script that uses the Sequencer to decorate the `rnn` instead.

 ### External Resources